tlhutch/test-playbooks/README.md

 ### Run Integration Tests

-Note: It is reccomended you run Python 3.6.6 if possible to match what is running on Jenkins.
+Note: It is recommended you run Python 3.6.6 if possible to match what is running on Jenkins.
 There are some notable differences between Python 3.6 and Python 3.7, which is the default python on Fedora 29+.
 You can install multiple Python versions on Fedora, see [the